awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-overview.md

    For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 1. Test your staging environment\.

+   During testing, we recommend that you keep your databases in the green environment read only\.
+We recommend that you enable write operations on the green environment with caution because they can result in replication conflicts in the green environment\.
+They can also result in unintended data in the production databases after switchover\.

 1. When ready, switch over to promote the staging environment to be the new production environment\.
 For instructions, see [Switching a blue/green deployment](blue-green-deployments-switching.md)\.